Snowball Derby

+History

 The Snowball Derby has a reputation for attracting some of the bigger names in short track racing, including top series NASCAR drivers.
 For example, the 2009 event was won by NASCAR driver Kyle Busch, and also featured Steve Wallace, Bobby Gill, Chase Elliott, Matt Kenseth's son Ross Kenseth, David Stremme, and Cale Gale.
 The popularity of the race forced NASCAR to move their annual national series prizegiving banquet in 2017 to a date as to not conflict with the Snowball Derby.

 Because of the "all-star" nature of the race, the Snowball Derby is considered by many to be the most prestigious race in super late model racing.
 Though most drivers entering the race are from nearby states, some drivers travel across the United States to compete, mainly because of the posted awards and super late model rules, which are very similar to each other regardless of track or tours (the United Super Late Model Rules Alliance).

 The Snowball Derby has been won by past and future stars of NASCAR, including five national series champions (one Cup Series, two who won both a Cup and Xfinity Series championship, two Truck Series, total ten national championships), five Cup Series, two Xfinity Series, and seven Truck Series race winners.
 Tammy Jo Kirk became the first female winner of the race in 1994 which led to her becoming a future NASCAR competitor.
 Johanna Long would become the second female driver to win the Snowball Derby in 2010.
 From 2011 until 2014, the Snowball was won by teenage drivers who have since won in NASCAR's national series.
 In the 2010s, only two drivers (2015, 2019) were in their 20's and one driver (2017) was in their 30's.

 Over the years, the race format has varied between 100 laps, 200 laps, and a unique 300 laps plus additional laps equalling the number of runnings of this race.
-The format has settled into a straight 300 lap event, though a late yellow flag can create a green-white-checkered finish that extends the race beyond 300 laps.
+The format has settled into a straight 300 lap event, though a late yellow flag can create a green–white–checkered finish that extends the race beyond 300 laps.

 The Snowball Derby is an independent event, meaning that it is not officially sanctioned (for a fee) by a racing organization.
 However, it is associated with both the United Super Late Model Rules Alliance and the Southern Super Series, a series of Super Late Model races in the region including Five Flags Speedway, with officials from that series, most notably Ricky Brooks as chief steward, officiating the race.
 Most Super Late Model races are run with the USLMRA package, regardless of tracks or regional series (although the track requires Continental AG tires, while some tracks may use American Racer or Goodyear), various series will encourage drivers to attend the event (PASS North and South, Southern Super Series, ARCA JEG'S/CRA, Spears Southwest).
 In the past the Snowball was sanctioned by Bob Harmon's All Pro organization, and for one year by NASCAR when it acquired All Pro.